otto-de/api-guidelines/api-guidelines/async/format/cloudevents/rules/must-follow-naming-schema-for-type-context-attribute.md

 ---
-type: MUST
 id: R200009
 ---

-# follow naming scheme for `type` context attribute
+# MUST follow naming scheme for `type` context attribute

 The [`type` context attribute](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#type) can be leveraged in order to accomplish the following: